HRDN-SL Conducts a Joint Field Visit With Irish Aid

-1. To assess how the project has contributed to strengthening the capacity,safety and security of HRDs.
+1. Assess how the project has contributed to strengthening the capacity, safety and security of human rights defenders (HRDs).

-2. To Identify how the project has contributed to improved human rights awareness.
+2. Identify how the project has contributed to improved human rights awareness.

 4. Identify emerging human rights challenges and issues, including the operating environment for HRDs.

-5. To physically visit regional offices of the network and discuss capacity support and challenges.
+5. Physically visit regional offices of the network and discuss capacity support and challenges.

 Comments